 - By mail: Send your ballot to your city or town clerk with proper postage.
 It must be received by 5 p.m. on Election Day.

-- In person: Hand-deliver your ballot to your city or town clerk by 5 p.m. on Sept.
-12 to vote in the primary and by 5 p.m. on Nov.
-7 to vote in the general election.
-On Election Day, absentee ballots will be accepted only by mail or from a delivery agent, such as an immediate family member, until 5 p.m.
+- In person: Hand-deliver your ballot to your city or town clerk by 5 p.m. on Monday, Nov.
+7. On Election Day, absentee ballots will be accepted only by mail or from a delivery agent, such as an immediate family member, until 5 p.m.
 Your delivery agent may be asked to show ID and fill out paperwork to deliver your ballot.

 Track your absentee ballot through the state’s voter information portal.

 Can I vote in person before Election Day?

 If you qualify for an absentee ballot, you can cast an in-person absentee ballot at your city or town clerk’s office.
 The deadline is 5 p.m. on Monday, Nov.
 7.

 When is Election Day?
 When are polls open?

 The general election is Tuesday, Nov.
 8. Polls are open between 11 a.m. and 7 p.m., but extended hours vary by location.
 Check your polling place or contact your city or town clerk’s office for exact hours.

 You may cast a ballot as long as you were in line before polls closed.

 Do I need identification to vote?